Ramesh C. Deka: Contribution to cochlear implant surgery facility and teaching at AIIMS

 Deka worked in the Cochlear Implant Facility at the ENT department AIIMS, developing rehabilitation activities for patient care and conducting research in this field.
 The facility promotes clinical research and rehabilitation for patients with bilateral profound deafness, both in children and adults.
 So far, over 300 cochlear implant surgeries have been done under this facility successfully, the largest number among government facilities in India.

 Nucleus 5, a fifth-generation cochlear implant, was implanted in the ear of a three-year-old hearing-impaired child at AIIMS.
 This was regarded as a breakthrough in cochlear implant design and technology.

 Deka provided leadership, along with his highly qualified team of audiologists and speech therapists, to address cochlear implantee support in Sri Lanka.
 He has helped many other centres in India develop the facilities for cochlear implant surgery and rehabilitation of deaf people, such as in the Post Graduate Institute of Medical Education and Research, Chandigarh; Railway Hospital, New Delhi; and Army Hospital (Research and Referral), New Delhi.

 Controversies

-Deka was appointed Dean of AIIMS as a reward for his loyalty to then-Health Minister Ambumani Ramdoss who was in conflict with then-Director Dr. P. Venugopal on the issue of reservation and autonomy of the AIIMS.
-Deka favored the Minister for implementation of the Moily Committee.
-Deka was 24th on the seniority list, however, per the rules, the senior-most Professor should have been appointed Dean.
+Deka was appointed Dean of AIIMS as a reward for his loyalty to then-health minister Ambumani Ramdoss, who was in conflict with then-director Dr. P. Venugopal on the issue of reservation and autonomy of the AIIMS.
+Deka favored the minister for implementation of the Moily Committee.
+Deka was 24th on the seniority list; however, per the rules, the senior-most professor should have been appointed dean.
+He smiled when students of AIIMS DELHI protested in front of director's house demanding justice for suicide of student Anil Meena('Placebo' documentary by Abhay Kumar, 1:10:05).